Reviews You Can Rely On

 Feels heavy

 It can be difficult to find a carry on travel bag that maximizes capacity and features without breaking the bank.
 However, the SwissGear Sion Softside does just that.
 This front flip-zipping suitcase includes variously sized compartments inside and out, including a front shallow pocket great for phones and a larger external pocket for documents or a tablet.
-Along the inside, mesh pockets, a waterproof toiletries bag, compression straps, and an expansion zipper can be found.
+Mesh pockets, a waterproof toiletries bag, compression straps, and an expansion zipper can be found along the inside.
 Pushing this bag through the airport is a breeze thanks to its four smooth-riding wheels.

 To quote our lead tester, the Sion Softsideis just SO darn packable.”
 The cavernous interior took on our 7-day summertime getaway packing test, as well as a bulky gear packing test, and passed both with flying colors.
-We were able to fit everything we needed, plus some extra, and never had to touch the expansion zipper.
+We were able to fit everything we needed, and then some, and never had to touch the expansion zipper.
 Aside from having a larger-than-average main packing compartment, the interior has accompanying organization features like a removable waterproof toiletry bag and multiple built-in pockets built with durable mesh.
 For a bag in this price range, we were pleasantly surprised.

 travel bag - the swissgear sion softside rolls well on smooth surfaces like...